-Disclaimer: This is all my kida for learning how things go in this Modern world.
-Please Consult your CA or CS for your queries.
+Disclaimer: This is all my idea for learning how things go in this modern world.
+Please consult your CA or CS for your queries.

 Little Back Story

-Every time Kartik (My school mate with 10+ Years of experience in Continental foods) came to India, we discussed starting a food venture.
-We did some research, discussions and his duty calls him back to Bread butter Business.
-This time, he’s again for some months, and the past few days we are studying some feasible Business model for our Venture.
+Every time Kartik (my school mate with 10+ years of experience in continental foods) came to India, we discussed starting a food venture.
+We did some research and discussions, and then his duty called him back to the bread-and-butter business.
+This time, he’s back for a few months, and over the past few days we have been studying some feasible business models for our venture.

-Delivery Kitchen is the one we choose, here’s why
+Delivery Kitchen is the one we chose — here’s why:

-1. One can Start Delivery Kitchen based on Lean Model principles.
-So No huge Investment to start.
+1. One can start a delivery kitchen based on Lean Model principles, so no huge investment is needed to start.

-2. Delivery Partners like Zomato, Swiggy, Uber Eats and Food Panda are providing a great platform to startup.
-One has to worry less about Acquiring Customers as on Discussion with these Partner Onboarding Executives, and they help you understand the regional scenario.
-And Optimize the Menu for Better sell.
+2. Delivery partners like Zomato, Swiggy, Uber Eats, and Food Panda provide a great platform for startups.
+One has to worry less about acquiring customers; on discussion with these partners’ onboarding executives, they help you understand the regional scenario and optimise the menu for better sales.

-Standard Business Disclosure, One can use Maitri Portal from Maharashtra Govt. costs around Aprx.
-INR 24 /-
+Standard business disclosure.
+One can use the Maitri Portal from the Maharashtra Government; it costs around approx. INR 24.

 Sign up here – https://maitri.mahaonline.gov.in/